stoufferlab/driver-species/README.md

 We apply structural controllability to pollination networks and are able to identify a set of species that are critical to changing the state of the community and underpin the stable coexistence of species in their communities.

-This research is currently undergoing peer review.
+This research has been accepted for publication at Journal of Ecology.

 ## Summary